yalcantara/bowling-game/README.md

 # bowling
 A Java code challenge project.

+## Requirements
+To execute this project correctly, the following software components are needed:

+* Java version 11 or higher
+* Apache Maven version 3.6.0 or higher

 To run the test cases, navigate to the root folder and type the following command:

 ```